Updated 16 April 2026

 Why This Backfires

-Excessive apologizing weakens your position and suggests you are unsure about your decision.
-It also creates an opening for your manager to try to change your mind, which extends an already uncomfortable conversation.
-A 2023 study in the Journal of Applied Psychology found that overly apologetic resignation communications led to 35% more counteroffer attempts and made the departure process 40% longer on average.
+Excessive apologizing weakens your position and suggests you are unsure.
+A 2023 Journal of Applied Psychology study found that overly apologetic resignations led to 35% more counteroffer attempts and made the departure process 40% longer on average.

 What to Say Instead

 Be gracious without being apologetic.
-"I appreciate my time here and am committed to a smooth transition" is confident, positive, and leaves no room for second-guessing.
+"I appreciate my time here and am committed to a smooth transition" is confident and positive.
 You are making a career decision, not committing a crime.

-"Here is my complete plan for reorganizing the team after I leave, including who should replace me, how to restructure the department..." (multiple paragraphs of unsolicited advice)
+"Here is my complete plan for reorganizing the team after I leave..." (paragraphs of unsolicited advice)

 Why This Backfires

 Unless you are a senior leader (VP or above), detailed transition advice in your resignation letter is presumptuous.
-It implies that the company cannot function without your specific guidance, and it may step on your manager's authority to make those decisions.
-The appropriate place for transition details is in a separate handover document or conversation, not the resignation letter itself.
+It implies the company cannot function without your specific guidance and may step on your manager's authority.
 Keep the letter under 150 words.

 What to Say Instead

 Offer to help: "I am happy to assist with the transition and can document my current projects."
-Then create a separate, detailed handover document if your manager requests one.
-This keeps your letter clean and shows you are responsive to direction rather than prescriptive.
+Then create a separate handover document if your manager requests one.

 "Effective immediately, I quit." (when no emergency exists)